Seven Things You Should Avoid Right After Eating

-It is during that time that all of our body’s systems are working, so if you smoke during this period then the nicotine will be absorbed much faster.
+Tobacco is never good for you, but it’s much worse when you’re in the middle of digesting your food.
+It’s during that time that all of our body’s systems are working, so if you smoke during this period then the nicotine will be absorbed much faster.

-- Furthermore, tobacco can block the absorption of important vitamins and minerals, such as calcium and vitamins C and D.
+Furthermore, tobacco can block the absorption of important vitamins and minerals, such as calcium and vitamins C and D.

-Avoid smoking, for at least 20 minutes after eating.
+Thus, you should avoid smoking for at least 20 minutes after eating.

-And even though this habit does not cause one to be overweight, as was once thought, it can increase heartburn, and increase the risk of dying of a stroke.
+Going to sleep immediately after eating can be dangerous.
+And even though this habit doesn’t lead to obesity or being overweight, as was once thought, it can cause heartburn and possibly increase the risk of dying of a stroke.

-4. Take a Bath or Shower
+4. Take a bath or shower

 All of this can affect the digestion process and slow down our digestion.

-5. Drink Tea
+5. Drink tea

-6. Eat Fruit
+6. Eat fruit

-Further, the simple sugars that are found in fruit need time to be completely absorbed by the body.
+Also, the simple sugars that are found in fruit need time to be completely absorbed by the body.

-That being the case, it would be best to eat fruit only when your stomach is empty, that way you can benefit fully from all its nutrients, fiber, and simple sugars.
+That’s why it’s best to eat fruit only when your stomach is empty, that way you can benefit fully from all its nutrients, fiber, and simple sugars.

-7. Watch your Belt
+7. Watch your belt

 If you tend to wear a belt, make sure you don’t wear it too tight after you finish your meal.
 This simple act can cause unwanted intestinal problems.